OpenDDS/OpenDDS/docs/building/index.rst

 Use the :ghfile:`configure` script to prepare to build OpenDDS.
 This script requires Perl 5.18 or newer to be installed and available on the system ``PATH``.
 `Strawberry Perl <https://www.strawberryperl.com>`__ is recommended on Windows.
+Older versions of Perl will probably work, but are not tested.
 To start the script simply change to the root of the OpenDDS source directory and run:

 .. tab:: Linux, macOS, BSDs, etc.